-- (a) A partnership is an entity distinct from its partners. - (b) A limited liability partnership continues to be the same entity that existed before the filing of a statement of qualification under Section 1001.
+- (a) A partnership is an entity distinct from its partners. - (b) A limited liability partnership that files a registration under this [Act] and becomes a registered limited liability partnership is the same entity that existed before the filing of a statement of qualification under Section 1001.

-Section 201(b) makes clear that a partnership that files a statement of qualification to become a limited liability partnership is the same entity that existed before the filing.
-Accordingly, the partnership remains a partnership for purposes other than partner liability shield issues.
-For example, the internal affairs of the partnership would continue to be governed by the [State Uniform Partnership Act] and upon the revocation or cancellation of its statement of qualification, the traditional partner liability rules of the [State Uniform Partnership Act] would apply.
-See Sections 101(5) and 106(b) cmts.
+Section 201(b) makes clear that a general or limited partnership that files a statement of qualification to become a limited liability partnership is the same entity that existed before the filing.
+Accordingly, the general or limited partnership remain a general or limited partnership for purposes other than partner liability shield issues.
+For example, the internal affairs of the limited partnership would continue to be governed by the [State Limited Partnership Act] and upon the revocation or cancellation of its statement of qualification, the traditional limited and general partner liability of the [State Limited Partnership Act] would apply.
+See Sections 101(6) and 106(b) cmts.